stone-payments/sling-web-framework/packages/sling-framework/README.md

 }
 ```

-#### `type: Number`

-In our example, we tell the component that the `rate` property is a Number.
+In our example, we tell the component that the `rate` property is a Number by assigning `type: Number`.
 The type can be any javascript primitive like Boolean or String.

-#### `reflectToAttribute: true`

-We tell the component that the `rate` property can be passed throught both html and javascript.
+We also tell the component that the `rate` property can be passed throught both html and javascript by using `reflectToAttribute: true`.

 ```html
 <!-- Passing rate throught html -->